gopinathsjsu/team-project-renaissance/README.md

 - Developed wireframe for register and login
 - Added update username on register
 - Implemented encrypt password on register and decrypt to login

+**4/7/2021**
+Surabhi:
+- Worked on deploying code to cloud
+- Resolved dependency errors

+**4/9/2021**
+Surabhi:
+- Completed functionality to deploy to AWS and stashed changes
+- Planning and pair programming session with team
 # To Run the app

 1. yarn init